iRyanRib/simulcabra/README.md

-this project have the intention of make a simulation of goats creation
+this project have the intention of make a simulation of goats creation using c language.